Overview of Pennsylvania Mortgages

 Looking for a mortgage in the Keystone State?
 The first option you should know about is a 30-year fixed-rate mortgage.
 This loan option gives buyers a long time to pay off the loan (30 years) and the interest rate remains the same for that entire time, making it easier to budget monthly payments as they stay constant.

-Fixed rate mortgages are also offered in 15-year and 40-year terms.
-With a 15-year mortgage, you will be paying off the same amount of money in less time so your monthly payments will be higher.
+Fixed rate mortgages are also offered in various increments from 10 to 40 years.
+The second-most popular fixed-rate term after a 30-year is a 15-year term.
+With a 15-year mortgage, you will be paying off the same amount of money in less time so your monthly payments will be higher despite generally having a lower interest rate.

 Pennsylvania Jumbo Loan Rates